Are you looking for the Best Places to go RV Camping for Free?

 Free RV Camping in National Parks

 National Parks are a different animal altogether.
-There are 59 areas which have an official designation as a “national park.”
+There are 59 areas that have an official designation as a “national park.”
 Managed by the National Park Service, these are historical and protected areas in the United States and include things like national monuments, seashores, and other places of historical interest.
 For a free list of US National Parks just click here!

 National Parks can be vast, such as the Grand Canyon or Yosemite National Parks.
 They can sometimes be as small as a single building such as the Thaddeus Kosciuszko National Memorial in Pennsylvania.
 Many areas designated as National Parks do not offer camping, and of the few that do, few provide campsites suitable for RVs.

 However, all is not lost.
 There are a few National Parks that allow overnight RV parking, but generally camping is restricted to established campgrounds.